PKAnand2003/Diabetics-Prediction/README.md

-# AICTE - _VOIS for Tech Project
+# AICTE - _VOIS for Tech Project - Diabetic Prediction
-# DIABETICS PREDICTION
 ## Problem Statement:
 i) Need for an accurate ML model to classify patients based on diabetes risk. <br>
 ii) Global rise of diabetes demands early detection for effective management.